As a company director you have certain responsibilities - we list them below along with other helpful information.

 Remember to add dates to your diary so you never miss a deadline:

-PAYE is due to be submitted by the day you pay wages to you or your employees - the tax due is usually payable every quarter but larger businesses may have to pay every month.
+PAYE is due to be submitted by the day you pay wages to you or your employees - the tax due is usually payable every quarter but larger businesses may have to pay on the 19th of every month.

 VAT returns are due to be submitted and paid a month and seven days after the end of your VAT quarter end (e.g. if your VAT Return is for the period from 1 January to 31 March, the VAT return is due by 7 May).

-CIS is due to be submitted and paid every month on the 19th.
+CIS is due to be submitted and paid on the 19th of every month.

 Becoming Your Agent